simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

         - Some services can replicate
         - Patch/update one region at a time
         - Can failover from one region to the other when there's an outage
+- Availability Sets
+    - Separate Domains in the AZ to ensure things like hardware failures or patches don't take out the whole AZ at once
+    - Update Domains
+        - digital level domains
+    - Fault Domains
+        - physical level domain
 - Availability Zones
     - Datacentre, separated by distance
     - 3 AZs per Region
     - Allows for maximum amount of availability
     - Not available in all regions
+- Availability options:
+    - Single VM (SLA 99.9%)
+    - Availability Set (SLA 99.95%)
+    - Availabilty Zones (SLA 99.99%)
+    - Region Pairs (Full DR)
 - Resource Groups
     - Way of organisiging resources
     - Can perform operations on resource groups
+    - Container for resources
+    - Resources can only be in one RG
+    - Can secure at RG level, using RBAC
 - Geographies
     -  discrete market typically containing two or more regions that preserves data residency and compliance boundaries

     ![Resource Hierachy](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/media/organize-resources/scope-levels.png)
 - Azure Resource Manager
     - Model of deployments
-    - API layer for functionality provisioning and configuring all services/features/resources
+    - API layer for functionality provisioning and configuring ALL services/features/resources
     - Can use ARM templates to build stacks consistently multiple times
 - Benefits / Usage of core Azure architectural components
     - Put resources close to users